cargo-public-api/cargo-public-api/README.md

 # Limitations

 Currently:
-* Only items from the crate itself are considered (so e.g. `fn clone()` will not be included in the output list, because the `Clone` trait is defined outside of the crate.)
 * The type of items are not shown.
 So a struct field and and struct method is listed as `Struct::field` and `Struct::method`.
 And tuple structs will just be represented with `Struct::0`, `Struct::1`, etc. Since Rust does not support method overloading, this is not that big of an issue in practice.